PdoyleC/Portfolio-1-Project/README.md

 -   __F02 Hero image__

-    - The landing area includes a photograph of chess piece's in black and white to capture the black and white piece's that are used in chess.
+- The landing area includes a photograph of chess piece's in black and white to capture the black and white piece's that are used in chess, black and white will be used as a colour through the site to represent this, Green is also used as this is a popular colour for online chess.
     -

 - __F03 Company Ideals section__